Contrast-Security-OSS/docs/content/admin/teamserver/config/DistributedConfiguration.md

     service: name=mysql state=restarted
 ```

-Notes:
-* The gpg keyfile and additional information can be downloaded [here](http://dev.mysql.com/doc/refman/5.6/en/checking-gpg-signature.html)
+* The gpg keyfile and additional information can be downloaded from the MySQL documentation [here](http://dev.mysql.com/doc/refman/5.6/en/checking-gpg-signature.html)
 * We change the bind address to "*" above but that is only for illustration.
-If possible, we recommend binding your MySQL server to the ip of your application server.
+We recommend binding your MySQL server to the ip of your application server.
-* As with the bind address, we recommend creating a user and grants that offer access to only the contrast schema.
+* As with the bind address, we recommend creating a user and grants that offer access to only the contrast schema and limited to the host ip address or subnet.

-### Backup and Restore
+### Backup

-##### Backup
-To backup your database, you can use the following embedded tool.
-For more information, see the [reference](admin_tsinstall.html#run) in the documentation.
+To backup your database, you can use the embedded tool with your EOP installation.
+For more information, see the [reference](admin_tsconfig.html#backup) in the documentation.

 ```
 $CONTRAST_HOME/bin/backup_db.sh
  ```
 Please move the backup taken to the external MySQL database host and make a note of the path.

-##### Restore
+### Restore
+Information about the restore process can also be found on the backups [reference](admin_tsconfig.html#backup).

-Before you restore to your external database, make sure that you have created your schema, user, and correct grants.
+Before you restore to your external database host, make sure that you have created your schema, user, and correct grants!

-Here is an example command to import a mysql backup:
+Here is an example command to import a local mysql backup:

 ```
 $ mysql -u username –p database_name < /path/to/backup.sql
 ```